-Moravian College's graduate teacher action research studies from one of the largest repositories of publicly accessible teacher research in the world and may be accessed in Reeves Library or electronically, here.
+Moravian University's graduate teacher action research studies from one of the largest repositories of publicly accessible teacher research in the world and may be accessed in Reeves Library or electronically, here.

 Rowell, L.L., & Shosh, J. eds.
 (2016).
 Action Research Networks: Prospects and Challenges of Greater Global Connectivity Special Issue.
 Educational Action Research 24(1).

 Shosh, J.M.
 (2016).
 Constructing Comenian third spaces for action research in graduate teacher education.
 In J. McNiff (Ed.), Values and virtues in higher education: Critical perspectives (pp. 141-154).
 New York: Routledge. https://www.amazon.com/Values-Virtues-Higher-Education-Research/dp/1138916811

 Shosh, J.M.
 (2016).
 Toward the construction of a knowledge base on teaching and learning by and for teachers and learners.
 In L.L.
 Rowell, C.D.
 Bruce, J.M.
 Shosh, & M.M.
 Riel (Eds.), Palgrave international handbook of action research.
 New York: Palgrave Macmillan. https://www.amazon.com/Palgrave-International-Handbook-Action-Research/dp/1137441089/ref=sr_1_1?ie=UTF8&qid=1469538187&sr=8-1&keywords=palgrave+international+handbook+of+action+research